vmware/vic/doc/user_doc/vic_admin/delete_vch_options.md

 - If the target ESXi host is managed by vCenter Server, or if you deployed the virtual container host to a cluster, provide the address of vCenter Server.<pre>--target <i>vcenter_server_address</i></pre>
 - You can optionally include the user name and password of the ESXi host or vCenter Server in the target URL.
 Wrap the user name or password in single quotes (Linux or Mac OS) or double quotes (Windows) if they include special characters.<pre>--target <i>username</i>:<i>password</i>@<i>esxi_or_vcenter_server_address</i></pre>
 - If you deployed the virtual container host on a vCenter Server instance that includes more than one datacenter, include the datacenter name in the target URL.
 If you include an invalid datacenter name, `vic-machine delete` fails and suggests the available datacenters that you can specify.<pre>--target <i>vcenter_server_address</i>/<i>datacenter_name</i></pre>
-- If you do not specify the `passwd` option or include the password in the target URL, `vic-machine inspect` prompts you to enter the password.
+- If you do not specify the `password` option or include the password in the target URL, `vic-machine inspect` prompts you to enter the password.

 ### `user` ###